ThDilos/ThDilos.Fox.Expanded/README.md

 	(Copy-and-pasted from my first mod, cuz why not)

 	This skill can only be used if foodlevel > 6.
+	You cannot use this skill if you wear any armor piece that is heavier than iron armor.

 -Active Skill 3
 	**Electric Beam**